Want to see my actual royalty rates I earned across all music services over the last two years? OK… here you go!

 Here’s a bonus chart!

-As a thank you for reading through this far, here is the same chart, but aggregating my data over all of 2016.
-Keep in mind that these rates are per unit (aka sale or stream) and this doesn’t include some data for the end of 2016, since it might be another year until I get it all.
+As a thank you for reading through this far, here is the same chart, but aggregating my data over all of September 2016 to September 2017.
+Keep in mind that these rates are per unit (aka sale or stream) and this doesn’t include some data during that time period, since it might be another year until I get it all.

 This type of data is inherently complex.
 So, if you have any questions about what you see above, ask them in the comments below and I’ll do my best to try to answer them.